 To revisit …

-- Rookie of the Year: We picked Houston Astros pitcher Christian Javier, while the voters picked Seattle Mariners outfielder Kyle Lewis in the American League.
+- Rookie of the Year: We picked Houston Astros pitcher Cristian Javier, while the voters picked Seattle Mariners outfielder Kyle Lewis in the American League.

 - Manager of the Year: We nailed both picks.

 - Cy Young Award: We parked both picks.

 - MVP Award: We picked Los Angeles Dodgers outfielder Mookie Betts, while the voters picked Atlanta Braves first baseman Freddie Freeman in the National League.

 Let’s start with the NL MVP vote: Freeman may have been a nice sentimental choice, since he was diagnosed with COVID-19 and recovered to post great numbers.
 We get emotional choices; they happen.
 But it still should not have happened.
 In a full season, Freeman would have trailed Betts by 1.4 WAR—which is a significant number.